 Skip to main content Site Map

-Our Executive Leadership Team, headed by Interim Lead - Hospital and Specialist Services Dr Mike Shepherd, is responsible for all operational issues.
+Our Group Leadership Team, headed by Dr Mike Shepherd, Group Director Operations, is responsible for all operational issues.

 Dr Mike Shepherd

-Mike has been a Paediatric Emergency Medicine Specialist for 15 years and Director of Starship Child Health (Medical and Community) for the last six years.
+Dr Mike Shepherd has been a Paediatric Emergency Medicine Specialist for 17 years.

 Mike continues to work in the Children’s Emergency Department in Starship.